mapbender/mapbender-documentation/en/functions/backend/layerset.rst

 Vendor Specific Parameter
 -------------------------

 In a layererset instance, vendor specific parameters are appended to the WMS request.
 The implementation follows the specifications of the multi-dimensional data in the WMS specification.
 In Mapbender3, the vendor specific parameters can be used to append user and group information of the logged-in user to the WMS request.
 Fixed values ​​can also be transmitted.
-The following example shows the definition of a parameter "group", which as content passes on the group of the user currently logged in to Mapbender.
+The following example shows the definition of a parameter "group", which as content passes on the group of the user currently logged into Mapbender.

 .. image:: ../../../figures/mapbender_vendor_specific_parameter.png